 3.i: What is an ideal interval between “rounds?”
 Please explain.

-3.j: Any other issues related to this overarching theme:
+3.j: Any other issues related to this overarching subject:

 Subject 4.
 Predictability should be maintained or enhanced without sacrificing flexibility.
 In the event changes must be introduced into the new gTLD Application process, the disruptive effect to all parties should be minimized.